-Purchase of Shares.
-Each person or organization before admittance into Membership of the Cooperative shall purchase and make full payment on ten (10) shares of Class A stock.
+Issuance of Shares.
+Each person or organization before admittance into Membership of the Cooperative and issuance of shares shall purchase and make full payment on or have been the recipient of an approved transfer of ten (10) shares of Class A stock.